 “This is the last physically whole piece of Scarlett we have, just a tiny bit if her hair.
 Darker in color than we remember and stiff from the ultrasound gel, but it is HERS all the same.
 It proves to me every day my daughter existed.

 She didn’t have much hair to begin with, but when she was in the PICU, her hair was so matted and goopy from the ultrasound gel.
 The ultrasound was how they found her brain bleed.
 The bleed that told me I was never getting my daughter back.
 The bleed that prevented her from ever waking up again.

-Not only was my daughter on life support, but now she is battling a brain bleed.
+Not only was my daughter on life support, but now she was battling a brain bleed.
 We went back in the hospital room to sit with Scarlett.
-Our nurses wanted to put a bow on her matted hair but I knew it wouldn’t look natural, Scarlett hated anything on her head, especially bows!
+Our nurses wanted to put a bow on her matted hair, but I knew it wouldn’t look natural – Scarlett hated anything on her head, especially bows!
 She would rip them right off her head the minute they were put on.
 Having a bow on her head would only prove to us how gone she was – no fussing, no swatting or whining.
 Just her swollen body, purple fingers and a bow on her head.
 I couldn’t bear the thought of it.

 This story was submitted to Love What Matters by Anna-Marie Elizabeth Jenks of Grand Rapids, Michigan.
 You can follow her journey on Instagram and on her blog.
 Do you have a similar experience?
 We’d like to hear your important journey.
 Submit your own story here, and subscribe to our best stories in our free newsletter here.

 Read Anna-Marie’s backstory on her beautiful daughter Scarlett:

 Provide hope for someone struggling.
 SHARE this story on Facebook to let them know a community of support is available.